 TREATMENT

-The patient was given Potassium therapy with antisterone.
+The patient was given potassium therapy with antisterone.

 OUTCOME AND FOLLOW-UP

-The patient recovered well and was discharged 7 d later. regular detection of potassium is necessary.
+The patient recovered well and was discharged 7 d later.
+Regular detection of potassium is necessary.

 DISCUSSION

 WES can detect the exon information of all genes at one time.
-With the decreased cost of high-throughput next-generation sequencing, WES has been increasingly applied in clinical diagnosis.
+With the decreased cost of high-throughput next-generation sequencing, WES has been increasingly applied in clinical diagnoses.
 In the present study, we used WES to further clarify the gene mutations in our patient.
 After bioinformatics analysis and population frequency filtering, we found a non-synonymous mutation in SLC12A3 gene.
 A G2582A heterozygous mutation has also been reported in this site in the literature[18].

-Mutation analysis of the SLCl2A3 gene in our patient and his family members revealed a heterozygous missense mutation of G-to-A transition at nucleotide position 2582 within exon 22.
+Mutation analysis of the SLC12A3 gene in our patient and his family members revealed a heterozygous missense mutation of G-to-A transition at nucleotide position 2582 within exon 22.
 An autosomal recessive disease does not present its traits in the heterozygous state.
-It occurs only when a pair of alleles is homozygotes or compound heterozygotes of a recessive pathogenic gene.
-However, Balavoine et al[19] detected two mutation sites in SLCl2A3 gene in most GS patients and only one mutation site in a small number of GS patients.
+It occurs only when a pair of alleles is homozygous or compound heterozygotes of a recessive pathogenic gene.
+However, Balavoine et al[19] detected two mutation sites in the SLC12A3 gene in most GS patients and only one mutation site in a small number of GS patients.
 In addition, patients with two mutation sites have more severe clinical symptoms than those with only one mutation site.
 GS is an autosomal recessive hereditary disease, and it does not occur in carriers.
 Current clinical studies have not found a significant correlation between GS genotype and phenotype.

 With the decreased cost of sequencing and better understanding of diseases, the concept of precision medicine has been widely recognized over the past two years.
 Precision medicine represents the future direction of medical development.
 The core of precision medicine is to precisely identify pathogenic gene sites or pathogenic loci by gene sequencing and carry out targeted therapy according to pathogenic genes or pathogenic sites.